 We hear a lot about companies moving their data to the cloud today and the hotel industry is not immune to this seemingly new trend.
 However, this is not the first time a technology has drastically changed the way industries operate certain departments.

-Fast forwarding 20 years, the battle is not between paper and traditional stand-alone PMS but between stand-alone PMS and cloud PMS sold on 'SAAS' model.
-Don't worry if you are not familiar about SAAS.
+Fast forward 30 years, the battle is not between paper in combination with excel and traditional stand-alone PMS anyymore.
+Rather, we have a standoff between stand-alone PMS and cloud PMS (Saas).
+Don't worry if you are not familiar about SaaS.
 We will get to that later.
-While cloud has eliminated the need for heavy capital IT cost or operational cost, there is still a resistance to move to the cloud.
+While the cloud Property Management Systems have eliminated the need for heavy capital IT cost or operational cost, there is still a slight resistance to move to the cloud.
 Let us look at both the upsides and downsides of migrating to cloud:

 UPSIDES: